Loading...

 • Lock your domain

 Yes, Domain Locking is a security feature that prevents the unauthorized transfer of your domain.
 You can manage this in your Customer Portal too.
-By default, your domain's locking feature is turned ON; however, you might encounter the need to turn it off for some reason temporarily.
+By default, your domain's locking feature is turned ON; however, you might encounter the need to turn it off temporarily for some reason.
 If that is the case, you have to pay attention to this crucial feature and remember to enable it again after you're done.

 • Enable Domain Privacy

 Domain Privacy plays an important role in protecting your domain's personal and business contact information (WHOIS) from prying eyes.
 Keeping your WHOIS contact information (and that includes your name, address, email address, and phone number) private also lessens the risks of being a target of domain snipers.
-Here is a helpful article discussing Domain Privacy, its importance, how to enable it in your Customer Portal, How to Enable Domain Privacy.
+Here is a helpful article discussing Domain Privacy, its importance, and how to enable it in your Customer Portal: How to Enable Domain Privacy.

 • Ignore domain-related spam messages